shamilton1/prc/registers/win10.md

 This is the stuff under

    This is the stuff under

    This is the stuff under

    This is the stuff under

    This is the stuff under

    This is the stuff under

 This is the stuff under

-This is the stuff under